What is digital transformation, and why is it non-negotiable in 2026?

 | Total | 32,500 – 127,500 | 35,750 – 140,250 |

-A 120-employee logistics company faced the following challenges:
+A 120-employee logistics company faced these challenges:

-- Manual order management in Excel spreadsheets
+- Manual order management in Excel

 - Customer communication via email and phone with no tracking